-Rock Hall to Eastern Neck Island is a mostly-flat ride past scenic farm fields backed up to water, then wetlands and finally a small bridge onto an island that’s a national wildlife refuge with beautiful water views.
+Rock Hall to Eastern Neck Island is a mostly-flat ride past scenic farm fields backed up to water, then wetlands, and finally a small bridge onto an island that’s a national wildlife refuge with beautiful water views.

 Downside: you have to ride along a highway with no shoulders.

 The refuge hosts over 240 species of birds, but is known for its bald eagles that soar and chirp above as you cycle through.
-You can see hundreds of butterflies during season.
+You can see hundreds of butterflies during the season.
 During winter, tundra swan visits the surrounding waterways.

 The pay-off if you do the entire route is a little history stop on one leg of the island, and beautiful water views on the other leg.